premchander-revature/interviewquestions/aws-is-questions/01-CloudComputing.md

 ---

-7. What are the cloud service models? _or_ What are the main service models of cloud computing?
+7. What are the cloud service models? _or_ What are the service models of cloud computing?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)